wildfly/quickstart/kitchensink-html5-mobile/README.md

 You can now deploy the artifact by executing the following command:

-    mvn jboss-as:deploy
+    mvn wildfly:deploy

-The client application will be running at the following URL <http://localhost:8080/jboss-as-kitchensink-html5-mobile/>.
+The client application will be running at the following URL <http://localhost:8080/wildfly-kitchensink-html5-mobile/>.

 To undeploy run this command:

-    mvn jboss-as:undeploy
+    mvn wildfly:undeploy

 You can also start the JBoss container and deploy the project using JBoss Tools.
-See the <a href="http://www.jboss.org/jdf/quickstarts/jboss-as-quickstart/guide/Introduction/" title="Getting Started Developing Applications Guide">Getting Started Developing Applications Guide</a> for more information.
+See the <a href="https://github.com/wildfly/quickstart/guide/Introduction/" title="Getting Started Developing Applications Guide">Getting Started Developing Applications Guide</a> for more information.

-### Deploying to OpenShift

-You can also deploy the application directly to OpenShift, Red Hat's cloud based PaaS offering, follow the instructions [here](https://community.jboss.org/wiki/DeployingHTML5ApplicationsToOpenshift)

 Minification
 ============================